hzhreal/HTOS/docs/USAGE.md

 The bot will prompt you on the details either way.
 `include_sce_sys`: Choose if you want to upload the contents of the 'sce_sys' folder.
 You can replace any sce_sys files you want, make sure to have the same filenames.
 Defaults to `False`.
 `ignore_secondlayer_checks`: Choose if you want the bot to neglect checking if the files inside your save has a second layer implementation.
+Defaults to `False`.
 If the game has second layer of encryption that is implemented, the savefiles you swap will automatically get encrypted if needed.

 ---